 In the Philippines, car owners are required to get Compulsory Third-Party Liability (CTPL).
 This type of car insurance covers passengers or third parties who get injured or killed due to an accident involving your car.
-It’s recommended to get CTPL insurance before registering your vehicle with the Land Transportation Office (LTO).
+It’s recommended to get CTPL insurance before vehicle registration with the Land Transportation Office (LTO).

 CTPL insurance costs a minimum of PHP 650 annually for private cars and covers a maximum amount of PHP 100,000 within the limits prescribed by the law.

 The Insurance Commission (IC) regulates CTPL insurance premiums in the Philippines.
 This means CTPL rates are the same across models of the same vehicle type, and no insurance provider is allowed to charge more than what’s set by the IC.

 Aside from the basic CTPL coverage, you may also opt to extend your auto insurance to cover other untoward incidents such as road accidents, car theft, or natural calamities.
 Extending your car insurance coverage can be helpful if you’ve invested in a luxury vehicle, or if you live in a flood-prone area.

 For basic vehicles on the lower end of the price scale, the average cost of a good car insurance policy may range from around PHP 12,000 to PHP 20,000 per year.
 That’s more or less PHP 1,000 per month.